 Make every effort to follow all power tool safety rules and the manufacturer’s suggested safe operating guidelines.

 Most firms have these protocols written down for day-to-day operations, so make sure you follow them regularly.
-Safety should not be an inconvenience to you; rather, it is advised for your own good.
+Safety should not be an inconvenience to you; instead, it is advised for your good.